 An intense, interactive experience designed to help women advance to top positions of influence in public leadership The rise of women into society's most powerful leadership roles—across sectors, around the globe—ranks among the most profound social transformations of recent decades.
 Women and Power focuses on helping women in senior positions develop effective leadership strategies, with an emphasis on creating successful alliances and enduring partnerships.
-Read more about Women and Power: Leadership in a New World
+At its core, the program is an intense, interactive experience designed to help women advance to positions of influence and use… Read more about Women and Power: Leadership in a New World

 Motherhood, romantic love, independence, sexuality, citizenship, fantasy, death: these are just some of the themes explored in women's novels, written in French, in the twentieth century.
 We will read eight novels together, exploring how they have finally become classics, even given what they say about life and what it means for women to write about it.

 This course examines processes of defining beauty through both cultural productions and historical works during the 20th and 21st Centuries.
 We will explore how beauty is used to manage bodies, define social hierarchies, and gain or maintain power.
 We will also investigate how presentations of beauty could also be used as forms of subversion and resistance.
-Read more about Beauty and Power: Race and Gender in the 20th and 21st Centuries
+Looking at sites such beauty pageants, cosmetic consumer cultures, drag performances, cosmetic surgery, and the transnational production and consumption of beauty vloggers we will investigate how race, gender, sexuality, and class… Read more about Beauty and Power: Race and Gender in the 20th and 21st Centuries

 This course will examine the ways in which medical, religious, cultural, and political discourses and practices interacted in the medieval and early modern Middle East to create and reflect multiple understandings of human bodies and sexualities.
 Special attention to debates on health, sexuality, and gender and racial identities.